sebyldino/Homey_e-paper/README.md

 - Get battery percent
 - Settings are saved in flash
 - See on screen when was the last update
-- Select Language (EN or FR, only for few settings)
+- Select Language (EN or FR, only for few settings, you will do it in flow)